navyansh007/projects/multiverse-html5-photo-gallery/step1/Instructions.md

         box-sizing: border-box;
     }
     ```

+    `margin`, `padding` and `box-sizing` are the CSS properties that are used to set the spacing between the elements of the HTML document.

     By settings this values globally to all the elements this removes the different pre-defined (which are set by browsers) margins and paddings of the elements and makes the styling of the elements easier.

 5. Set the `background-color` of the `body` element to `#242629`.